-The compensation components for each Named Executive for 2020 are more fully described in the following paragraphs.
+The compensation components for each Named Executive for 2021 are more fully described in the following paragraphs.

 Salary.
 Salary is provided with the objective of paying for the underlying role and responsibility associated with the Named Executive's position, which the Compensation Committee believes allows the Company to attract and retain qualified executives.
 The Named Executives' salaries are set at levels that the Compensation Committee believes are generally competitive with the compensation paid to officers in similar positions at other airlines.
 Salary adjustments are considered annually and influenced by growth of the Company's operations, individual performance, changes in responsibility, changes in cost of living, and other factors.
-The COVID-19 pandemic significantly impacted the airline industry and the Company temporarily reduced the salaries of the Named Executives.
-The Named Executives total compensation was also impacted by compensation restrictions agreed to by the Company under the Payroll Support Program under the CARES Act.
-Mr. Childs incurred a \$80,333 decrease to his base salary for 2020 over his 2019 base salary.
-Mr. Simmons incurred a \$33,177 decrease to his base salary for 2020 over his respective 2019 base salary.
-Mr. Steel incurred a \$25,677 decrease to his base salary for 2020 over his respective 2019 base salary.
-Mr. Woodward incurred a \$4,969 decrease to his base salary for 2020 over his respective 2019 base salary.
-Mr. Wooley incurred a \$1,987 decrease to his base salary for 2020 over his respective 2019 base salary.
-Mr. Thompson incurred a \$25,042 decrease to his base salary for 2020 over his respective 2019 base salary.
-The salaries of the Named Executives are set forth in the Summary Compensation Table immediately following this section.
-The salaries of all Named Executives in 2020 were below the median salary level of similar positions in our peer group.
+The Named Executives total compensation was also impacted by compensation restrictions agreed to by the Company under the Payroll Support Program Agreements.
+Messrs.
+Childs, Simmons, Steel, and Woodward's base salaries for 2021 were the same as their respective salaries in 2019.
+Mr. Wooley was provided a \$29,071 increase to his base salary for 2021 over his respective 2020 base salary, as a result of his promotion during the 2020 calendar year.
+The salaries of the Named Executives are set forth in the Summary

+Compensation Table immediately following this section.
+The salaries of all Named Executives in 2021 were below the median salary level of similar positions from the 2019 peer group review.

 Annual Cash Incentive.
 In an effort to encourage achievement of the Company's objectives, an annual performance-based cash incentive plan is maintained for the Named Executives.
-The combination of salary and annual cash incentives is intended to result in a cash compensation package for each Named Executive that, when performance objectives are met, falls within competitive market standards as determined by the Compensation Committee based on its review of the peer group company data, as well as its understanding of other regional and major air carrier executive compensation programs.
-The review of market data in November 2020 showed that the 2020 total cash opportunity of the Named Executives, consisting of salary plus target cash incentive, was below the median for all Named Executives when compared to the peer group competitive market data.
+The combination of salary and annual cash incentives is intended to result in a cash compensation package for each Named Executive that, when performance objectives are met, falls within competitive market standards as determined by the Compensation Committee based on its 2019 review of the peer group company data, as well as its understanding of other regional and major air carrier executive compensation programs.
+The 2021 total cash opportunity of the Named Executives, consisting of salary plus target cash incentive, was below the median for all Named Executives from the 2019 peer group review.

 The purpose of the annual cash incentive program is to reward the Named Executives with an annual cash incentive in an amount that correlates (i) in part, to one or more financial objectives achieved for the year; and (ii) in part, to the achievement of one or more specific operational objectives during the year.
-The 2020 annual target incentive opportunity was 110% of salary for Mr. Childs, 80% of salary for Messrs.
-Simmons and Steel, 65% of salary for Mr. Wooley and 60% of salary for Mr. Woodward, and their potential annual incentive was allocated by the Compensation Committee for the Named Executives between the applicable financial and operational objectives.
-Mr. Wooley was promoted to Executive Vice President Operations at SkyWest Airlines during the 2020 year, and his annual target incentive opportunity was established in connection with his promotion.
-Mr. Thompson's annual target incentive was 80% of his base salary, but he was paid his target incentive in October 2020 in connection with his separation from the Company and not under the annual cash incentive program.
+The 2021 annual target incentive opportunity was 110% of salary for Mr. Childs, 80% of salary for Messrs.
+Simmons, Steel, and Wooley, and 60% of salary for Mr. Woodward, and their potential annual incentive was allocated by the Compensation Committee for the Named Executives between the applicable financial and operational objectives.
 The differing percentages for the Named Executives are due to differing entity level responsibilities.